Updated: September 10, 2022 by Sean McQuaid

-As of June 2021, Florida has a program that makes this a relatively quick process – the D.R.O.P Program (Pinellas County DUI Rehabilitation of Offenders Program).
+As of June 2021, Pinellas County has a program for first time DUI offenders – the D.R.O.P Program (Pinellas County DUI Rehabilitation of Offenders Program).
 There are similar programs in most of the larger counties around Florida.

-The D.R.O.P program diverts DUI offenders away from the busy court system, giving them a chance for a quick resolution – which includes reducing your offense to a Reckless Driving offense.
+The D.R.O.P program includes reducing your DUI to a Reckless Driving once certain conditions are completed.
 To see if you’re eligible, read our DROP guide here.

-Like most programs, the prosecutor has discretion to allow you in the program, so you should contact a criminal defense attorney who will walk you through the process, fighting to minimize your penalties.
+Like most programs, the prosecutor has discretion to allow you in the program, so you should contact a criminal defense attorney who will walk you through the process.

 Reckless Driving Attorney in Pinellas County, FL

 Sean McQuaid is a top-rated criminal defense attorney in Pinellas County.
-In addition to his numerous awards and accolades, he was the President of the St. Petersburg Bar Association, a group of 1,100 lawyers and judges in the area.
+In addition to his numerous awards and accolades, he was the President of the St. Petersburg Bar Association from 2020-21.
 He is the managing partner at Battaglia, Ross, Dicus & McQuaid, P.A., the oldest law firm in St. Petersburg and one of Pinellas County’s most prestigious law firms with the reputation and connections to make things happen.